charlietriplett/OpenA11yEngineer/_checklist-web/button.md

 group: |
   Indicates it has popup for modals, listbox, or menus
 state: |
-  Expresses its state (pressed, expanded, disabled)
+  Expresses its state if applicable (pressed, expanded, disabled)

 mobile:
   swipe: |